 In 2014, Dr. Waljee received the Richard H. Gelberman Scholar Traveling Fellowship Award and in 2015 the American Foundation for Surgery of the Hand/American College of Surgeons Research Career Development Award.

+Dr. Waljee is the Director of the Center for Healthcare Outcomes & Policy at Michigan Medicine.
 She is a member of American College of Surgeons, American Burn Association, American Society for the Surgery of the Hand, University of Michigan Institute for Healthcare Policy & Innovation, Reed O. Dingman Society, Michigan Academy of Plastic Surgeons and the Plastic Surgery Research Council.

 Dr. Waljee is clinically focused on the treatment and reconstruction of all aspects of acute and chronic upper extremity conditions.
 Additionally, she has an interest in burn injuries and reconstruction, nerve injuries and neuropathies, spastic disorders, and inflammatory arthropathies.